w3c/screen-wake-lock/brightness-mode-explainer.md

 ## Introduction

-There is currently a need for web applications to increase the brightness of a device's screen.
+Since 2018, the working group has received [significant requests](https://github.com/w3c/screen-wake-lock/issues/129) from web developers surrounding the need to increase the brightness of a device's screen.

 For developers, it would help address the following use cases: